redmod-team/profit/doc/design.rst

 Kernels in Python/NumPy, are about factor 1-3 slower than a native implementation in Fortran (draft/fortran_vs_numpy).
 A short try in Julia yielded problems with temporary array allocations which make it much slower than either in this implementation.
+The problem there is that Julia creates array copies per default, even over the contiguous axis.
+This is prevented by adding the `@views` macro in front of a function call taking array slices `x[:, i]`.